carmarpal/aiq_1/README.md

 source endpoint-config.sh && \
 cd ..
 ```
+`endpoint-config.sh` basically get some parameters such as `SERVICE_NAME` and `SERVICE_IP` to
+execute commands that creates and enable the endpoint that exposes the service configured in `service.yaml`.

-### Step 5: Create an API key
+## Security: Create an API key

-I have created an API Key to protect the API.
+I have created an API Key to protect the Service.